danny-palma/electron-system/sources/apps/README.md

 | - main.js
 ```

-then you need to modifed the installed apps file
+Then you need to modifed the installed apps file

 example:
 ```json